debasmita-b/debasmita-b.github.io/_pages/service.md

 ### Interns and Visiting Researchers
 Aanya Tolat, [Michela Marchini](https://www.linkedin.com/in/michelamarchini/).

-## Code to PhD

-I am a volunteer member of [Code to PhD](https://codetophd.github.io/), a student-run inter-university initiative that aims to help underrepresented individuals apply to CS-related PhD programs and find mentorship to support them through their graduate studies.
-In Spring 2025, I served as a panelist and office hours host.

 ## Columbia NLP Seminar

 Since Fall 2023, I have co-organised the [Columbia NLP Seminar](https://siyan-sylvia-li.github.io/columbia-nlp-site-petri/events/), a weekly speaker series of invited and Columbia researchers working on topics across natural and spoken language processing.